openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/common_inference_pipeline.md

 @snippet docs/snippets/ov_common.cpp ov_api_2_0:read_model

-Read model has the same structure as in the example from [Model Creation](./graph_construction.md) guide.
+Read model has the same structure as in the example from [Model Creation](./graph_construction.md) migration guide.

+Note, you can combine read and compile model stages into a single call `ov::Core::compile_model(filename, devicename)`.

 ### 2.1 (Optional) Model preprocessing

+When application's input data doesn't perfectly match with model's input format, preprocessing steps may need to be added.
 See detailed guide [how to migrate preprocessing in OpenVINO Runtime API 2.0](./preprocessing.md)

 ## 3. Load the Model to the Device